galonga/upload-amazon-appstore/README.md

 # Upload Android apk release to Amazon Appstore

-This GitHub Action will help you upload an Android `.apk` file to Amazon AppStore using Amazon Appstore API.
+This GitHub Action will help you upload an Android `.apk` file to Amazon AppStore using API Access token.

 ## Prerequirement